-ANSWER: Defendant Mohammed denies each of the allegations contained in this paragraph to the extent those allegations are directed to him.
+ANSWER: Defendant Mohammed objects to the undefined and prejudicial term "Watts Gang."
+Without waiver, upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of this paragraph.
 Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.